THIEN HAU TEMPLE OR BA TEMPLE IN HO CHI MINH CITY

 Front hall (Tiền điện)

 The facade of the front hall is also the facade of the pagoda.
 The green wrought iron fence and shutters and red pillars with Chinese characters make the facade colorful and vital.
 The roof is covered with moss and dust so that it is in light black color.
 Ceramic ornaments and reliefs on the top of the roof are the most impressive.
 Two dragons facing a pearl, animals such as carps, couples of birds on flower branches and many people in elegant palaces.
 Two ceramic figurines above the two pillars, the pillars also decorated with sculptures.
 Lion ornaments, hexagonal and round lanterns are also used to decorate the pagoda.

 Carved wood door of the front shrine at Thien Hau Temple

-The front shrine has two altars on which Phuc Duc Chanh Than (right) and Mon Quan Vuong (left) are worshiped.
+The front hall has two altars on which Phuc Duc Chanh Than (right) and Mon Quan Vuong (left) are worshiped.
 There is the stone stele on which written the legend of Thien Hau Thanh Mau, and big pictures describing her journey on wave and water.

 Phuc Duc Chanh Than altar

 Warmest Greetings To All from Tracy Do!
 If you have any questions about Vietnam including Vietnam tours, do not hesitate to contact me.

 - Tel (Call/SMS/Whatsapp): 090 919 0247